isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    END(255), Message Type(53), DHCP Server Identifier (54), Domain Name (15),
    DNS Servers (6), IP Address Lease Time (51), Subnet Mask (1), and Routers (3).

+-  *The Name Service Search Option for DHCP*, `RFC 2937
+   <https://tools.ietf.org/html/rfc2937>`__: The option is supported.

+-  *The User Class Option for DHCP*, `RFC 3004 <https://tools.ietf.org/html/rfc3004>`__:
+   The user class is supported and can be used in any expression.
+The option's structure is not parsed and has to be referenced using hex.

 -  *The IPv4 Subnet Selection Option for DHCP*, `RFC 3011
    <https://tools.ietf.org/html/rfc3011>`__: The subnet-selection option is
    supported; if received in a packet, it is used in the subnet-selection